SasiGV/MLProject2020./README.md

 5. Press enter to clone the repository to your machine.

+## Instructions to get docker image from reposity
+A repository on DockerHub exists as public repository.
+You can download the latest image file by using the following command
+- **docker pull sasitestdocker/mlserverapp:3292b50aa402**

 ### Static version of the notebook
 Enter the GitHub url below to view the file. https://github.com/SasikalaGV/MLProject2020/blob/main/ML_PowerPrediction_Project.ipynb